tolinwei/tube-vim/README.md

 ## Why tube-vim
 I started this project when I was working on a Yahoo!
 Japan's audience data pipeline, which is internally named **Tube**.
 Since I used most of the settings from within thie repo for that project, later I decided to rename it as **tube-vim** for a memorial.

+## Feedback, please!

+If you use this repo, please start it on Github, this is a great way of getting feedback!
+The same as opening issues or pull requests.

+Thanks you for enjoying tube-vim.

 ## License

 Copyright © [Wei Lin](http://www.linkedin.com/in/tolinwei).
 Distributed under the same terms as Vim itself.
 See `:help license`.